mohit065/rlmon/README.md

 ## Contributions

-[IMT2022076 Mohit Naik](https://github.com/mohit065): Implemented the `agent.py` and `teams.py` files.
-Also wrote the report
+[IMT2022076 Mohit Naik](https://github.com/mohit065): Wrote code for the state embedding, reward function, team setup and the DQN model, along with writing the report.

-[IMT2022086 Ananthakrishna K](https://github.com/Ananthakrishna-K-13): Implemented the `train.py` and `evaluate.py` files.
-Also performed all the evaluations and hyperparameter tuning.
+[IMT2022086 Ananthakrishna K](https://github.com/Ananthakrishna-K-13): Wrote code for model training and evaluation, along with performing the evaluations and hyperparameter tuning.

 ---